Updated: Jun 29

 When you feel stressed do you sometimes find yourself breathless?
 When you feel anxious, do you feel your heart race?
 Do you control these symptoms, or do these symptoms take control of you?

 You might think that you have no control over these physical symptoms.
 This in turn may cause you to panic.
 Once this happens it can become a vicious circle.
-Your thoughts can create more panic, the physical symptoms then escalate, and in turn escalating those negative thoughts.
+Your thoughts can create more agitation.
+The physical symptoms then escalate.
+In turn, this can escalate those negative thoughts.
 This can continue in a cycle, causing psychological and physical distress.

 One of the simplest and most effective forms of managing such conditions is to employ the technique of deep breathing.
 It sounds so simple, and it is.
 Although, at first it may take some getting used to, once practiced it becomes like second nature.
 A tool to support you during those times when it feels like your emotions are in control of you.
 Although simple, at first you may feel lightheaded when practicing these, so do exercise caution.